MeToo movement: Education

-The University of California has had substantial accusations of sexual harassment reported yearly in the hundreds at all nine UC campuses, notably UC Berkeley, Davis, UC Irvine, Los Angeles and San Diego.
+The University of California has had substantial accusations of sexual harassment reported yearly in the hundreds at all nine UC campuses, notably UC Berkeley, Davis, UC Irvine, Los Angeles, and San Diego.
 However, a landmark event at UC Irvine spearheaded the removal and reprimand of several campus officials and professors accused of sexual harassment and discrimination.
-In early July 2018, UC Irvine removed millionaire benefactor Francisco J. Ayala's name from its biology school, central science library, graduate fellowships, scholar programs, and endowed chairs after an internal investigation substantiated a number of sexual harassment claims.
+In early July 2018, UC Irvine removed millionaire benefactor Francisco J. Ayala's name from its biology school, central science library, graduate fellowships, scholar programs, and endowed chairs, after an internal investigation substantiated a number of sexual harassment claims.
 The results from the investigation were compiled in a 97-page report, which included testimony from victims enduring Ayala's harassment for 15 years.
 His removal promptly sparked the removal of Professor Ron Carlson in August 2018, who had led the creative writing program at UC Irvine.
 He resigned after substantiated reports of sexual misconduct with an underage student were unearthed.
-UC Irvine upon learning about the report accepted Professor Carlson's immediate resignation.
-Several claims were also reviewed against Thomas A. Parham, former vice chancellor at UC Irvine and former president of the Association of Black Psychologists.
+Upon learning about the report, UC Irvine accepted Professor Carlson's immediate resignation.
+Several claims were also reviewed against Thomas A. Parham, the former vice chancellor at UC Irvine and former president of the Association of Black Psychologists.

 To address harassment within scientific settings, BethAnn McLaughlin started the #MeTooSTEM movement and hashtag.
 She called for the National Institutes of Health to cut funding to anyone who has been found guilty of harassment charges.
 McLaughlin shared the MIT Media Lab Disobedience Award with Tarana Burke and Sherry Marts for her work on Me Too in STEM.